Efficient Learning of Structured Quantum Circuits via Pauli Dimensionality and Sparsity: Learning -Pauli k-Pauli Dimensionality

-Note that our algorithm admits two different query complexities: one when we have access to both $U$ and $U^\dagger$, and another when only forward access to $U$ is available.
-The distinction arises solely in the support-learning phase, depending on whether we use the algorithm from \cref{subsec:learning-without-the-inverse} or the more query-efficient variant from \cref{subsec:learning-with-the-inverse}.
+Note that our algorithm admits two different time complexities: one when we only have access to $U$, and another when we additionally have $U^\dagger$ available.
+The distinction arises solely in the support-learning phase, depending on whether we use the algorithm from \cref{subsec:learning-without-the-inverse} or the more efficient variant from \cref{subsec:learning-with-the-inverse}.
+However, while \cref{subsec:learning-with-the-inverse} is also more query efficient, the query complexity of \cref{thm:pauli-dimension-base} is ultimately dominated by \cref{thm:approx-block-diag} so the only benefit is a better time complexity.\footnote{If, however, one could improve \cref{thm:approx-block-diag} to have query complexity $Q = o(2^{a+b}(2^a+b)$ then using \cref{cor:sampling-with-inverse} would lead to an improved query complexity of $Q$ as well.
+This would not hold when using \cref{cor:sampling-without-inverse}, as it would become the dominating subroutine.}